Health and safety

-In addition to being important from an ethical point of view, Elkem believes that time and resources spent on health and safety work also form the basis for a more efficient production with less waste.
+A great focus on health and safety is important from an ethical point of view.
+Moreover, the time and resources spent on health and safety also form the basis for a more efficient production.

 EHS management system